How to handle redundancy and what to do next

 Being made redundant is never easy, but unfortunately it does happen.
 For many people, redundancy is a daunting prospect that brings with it financial concerns and confidence knocks, but it is something that you can recover from.
 In this blog we’ll talk you through what to do if you’re made redundant and how you can turn this negative into a positive and get your career back on track.

-Whether your redundancy has been as a result of a change in team structure, company cut backs, or unprecedented circumstances like the coronavirus outbreak; it can be a bitter pill to swallow.
+Whether your redundancy has been as a result of a change in team structure, company cut backs, or other circumstances beyond your control; it can be a bitter pill to swallow.
 But rather than taking it personally or panicking, it’s important to take a breath, refocus and move forward.

 If you’ve recently been made redundant, here’s what you need to do next: